godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`float<class_float>` **rendering/mesh_lod/lod_change/threshold_pixels** = ``1.0`` :ref:`🔗<class_ProjectSettings_property_rendering/mesh_lod/lod_change/threshold_pixels>`

 The automatic LOD bias to use for meshes rendered within the :ref:`ReflectionProbe<class_ReflectionProbe>`.
 Higher values will use less detailed versions of meshes that have LOD variations generated.
 If set to ``0.0``, automatic LOD is disabled.
 Increase :ref:`rendering/mesh_lod/lod_change/threshold_pixels<class_ProjectSettings_property_rendering/mesh_lod/lod_change/threshold_pixels>` to improve performance at the cost of geometry detail.

+\ **Note:** Depending on the mesh's attributes (vertex colors, blend shapes, ...), a mesh may have fewer levels of LOD generated to avoid visible distortion of the mesh once it is affected by vertex colors or blend shapes.
+Meshes with a very low vertex count will also not have any LODs generated, which means this setting will not affect them at all.
+In general, this setting makes the largest impact on static meshes with a high vertex count.

 \ **Note:** :ref:`rendering/mesh_lod/lod_change/threshold_pixels<class_ProjectSettings_property_rendering/mesh_lod/lod_change/threshold_pixels>` does not affect :ref:`GeometryInstance3D<class_GeometryInstance3D>` visibility ranges (also known as "manual" LOD or hierarchical LOD).